 Dental radiographs (x-rays) will be taken as determined by the faculty and consulting clinic dentist for dental hygiene assessments, examinations, consultation and treatment.
 These radiographs may be sent to the patients personal dentist upon request so that the dentist can diagnose any dental problems that may exist.
 There is a small fee for the duplication of radiographs.
 Radiographs are part of the permanent dental record in the Dental Hygiene Clinic and are part of a preventive dental care program offered by the Clinic.
 Current x-rays from your primary dentist and/or request for x-rays can be sent to: firstname.lastname@example.org.

-Jenna Allen-Coan, Luisa Bransford, Linh Bui, Judith Cheney, Anita Coronel, Monta Denver, Mary Claire Ewing, Tamara Kawakami, Jean Kulbeth, Ramon Mendoza, Mimi Meyers, Evelyn Schrager, Arvinderpal Sidhu, Arlene Vianello, Marva White
+Heather Alvarado, Anita Coronel, Mary Claire Ewing, Cindy Flores, Tamara Kawakami, Jean Kulbeth, Angela Sample-Paige, Ruth Rutledge, Evelyn Schrager, Arvinderpal Sidhu, Arlene Vianello, Martha Warner, A-Ong Xiong

-Dr. Paul Cheney, Dr. Abran DeLa O, Dr. Lisa Dunshee, Dr. Ted Falk, Dr. Michelle Galeon, Dr. Linda Glassman, Dr. Laine Janzen, Dr. Richard Jennings, Dr. Cynthia Titius
+Dr. Paul Ayson, Dr. Abran DeLa O, Dr. Lisa Dunshee, Dr. Ted Falk, Dr. John Fredrick, Dr. Michelle Galeon, Dr. Laine Janzen, Dr. Richard Jennings, Dr. Litah Lin, Dr. Cynthia Titius

 Signy Copeland-Cruz - CTE Laboratory Technician, Delfina Sandoval - Program Assistant

 Notice on Bloodborne Pathogens